-Copenhagen, Denmark is a charming seaside city that inhabits the coastal islands of Zealand and Amager.
+Copenhagen, Denmark, is a charming seaside city that inhabits the coastal islands of Zealand and Amager.
 The Danish capital offers an alluring mix of old and modern attractions that are perfect for all interests and age groups.

-If you’re touring Scandinavia and making a stopover in the city, we’ve laid out the perfect itinerary for one day in Copenhagen for you.
-Our guide will help you to easily discover the cultural, historical, and local highlights of the city and provide you with plenty of Copenhagen sightseeing tips.
+Touring Scandinavia and making a stopover in the city?
+Expat Explore has laid out the perfect itinerary for your 24 hours in Copenhagen!Our guide will help you to easily discover the cultural, historical and local highlights of the city.
+We’ll also provide you with plenty of Copenhagen sightseeing tips.

 To reach the top of the tower, instead of climbing stairs, you’ll have to walk up a wide spiral ramp.
 Once you reach the top you’ll be greeted with breathtaking views of the city.